Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Method

-However, Eq.~(\ref{eq:reconstruction}) should only be applied when the feature embedding has the same size as the video frame.
-Thus, the stride of encoder $\phi$ must be set to 1, which introduces large memory and computation cost.
-One possible solution is to apply down-sampling on the target and reference frame.
-MAST~\cite{lai2020mast} proposes an image feature alignment module that samples the pixel at the center of strided convolution kernels.
-However, down-sampling with a large rate would cause severe information loss and result in more pixel occlusions between video frames, which obviously degrades the representation of temporal feature learning.
-To address the issue, we design a pyramid learning framework consisting of pyramid frame reconstruction and local correlation distillation with entropy-based selection.
+since the previous methods focus on learning dense representations at level $N-1$, we set $l$ to $N-1$ by default, which is regarded as our baseline.

-\textbf{Pyramid frame reconstruction.} As observed in Figure \ref{fig:framework}, we obtain a pair of feature pyramids $\{F^l_t\}^{N-1}_{l=1}$,$\{F^l_{r}\}^{N-1}_{l=1}$.
-Then we get the pyramid local corelation map $\{c^l\}^{N-1}_{l=1}$ at each pyramid level by utilizing Eq.~(\ref{eq:local_correlation}) with different range $r^l$.
-As the same time, we adopt a same down-sampling method as~\cite{lai2020mast} to get a pair of frame pyramids $\{I^l_t\}^{N-1}_{l=1},\{I^l_{r}\}^{N-1}_{l=1}$, which has same shape with the feature pyramids at each pyramid level.
-Given the $c^l$, $I^l_t$ and $I^l_r$, we apply the pyramid reconstruction loss:
+\textbf{Pyramid frame reconstruction.} We can further exploit more fine-grained temporal cues of the raw frames.
+As observed in Figure \ref{fig:framework}, we obtain a pair of pyramid features $\{F^l_t\}^{N-1}_{l=1}$,$\{F^l_{r}\}^{N-1}_{l=1}$, which is utilized to calculate the pyramid local correlation maps $\{c^l\}^{N-1}_{l=1}$ with Eq.~(\ref{eq:local_correlation}).
+Then, we can reconstruct the target frame at each pyramid level using Eq.~(\ref{eq:reconstruction}).
+We devise the pyramid reconstruction loss as:

-By doing this, we are able to exploit more fine-grained temporal supervision and get better temporal representation at the intermediate pyramid level.

-\textbf{Local correlation distillation.} The bottom level of the frame pyramid contains more fine-grained information and suffer less occlusions for temporal feature learning due to relatively small down-sampling rate, which may result in more accurate local correlation map.
-Inspired by it, we design a novel local correlation distillation loss which explicitly make constraint on the final local correlation map $c^{N-1} \in \mathbb{R}^{h^{N-1}w^{N-1} \times (r^{N-1})^2}$.
-We first compute the local correlation map $c^{N-2}$ at level $N-2$ and then apply correlation down-sampling~\cite{teed2020raft} to get pseudo labels $\hat{c}^{N-1}$ with the same size as $c^{N-1}$.
-Then the local correlation distillation loss $\mathcal{L}_{lc}$ is adopt to minimize the mean squared error between $c^{N-1}$ and $\hat{c}^{N-1}$.\\